sharafeddeen/endless-runner/README.md

 # Design Document for Endless Runner
-This document contains general ideas about the game: overview, story, environment/mechanics, play/interaction, ideas for future features, etc.
+This document contains general ideas about the game: overview, story, environment, mechanics, ideas for future features, etc.

 ## Overview
 An ocean-themed endless runner game.